foxdonut/meiosis/docs/lessons/08-services.md

 code for this setup; nevertheless, for your convenience, you can also use the same setup by adding [meiosis-setup](https://github.com/foxdonut/meiosis/tree/master/helpers/setup#meiosis-setup) to your project.

-We can use services for computed properties, loading data, state synchronization, and other purposes.
-Please note, however, that not everything belongs in a service, so it's important to be careful not to get carried away.

 -----